 - Fundamentals of algorithms

 - Programming and software development

 - Data representation

 - Networking

 - Cyber security

+- Databases

 - Implications of computer system use

-The course is examined via two 90-minute written examinations which are taken at the end of year 11.
+The course is examined via two written examinations which are taken at the end of year 11.

-There is no non-exam coursework assessment for this course; however, students are required to complete a 20-hour programming project.
+There is no non-exam coursework assessment for this course; however, students are required to complete at least one 20-hour programming project.
 This is completed during normal lessons.